mbaze/Z80-Bits/iterative-fixed-point-division.md

       srl   a
 ```

 The method generalizes directly to wider operands.
-Unlike the 8-bit example above, the 16-bit routine below is presented
+Unlike the 8-bit example above, the 16-bit routine below (HL = DE / 3)
-in looped form for brevity:
+is presented in looped form for brevity:
 ```
       ld    hl,65536 / 3
       ld    b,8